 Welcome to our Tel Aviv Museum Guide!
-The city is home to about twenty museums, some are world-class and some are really quite unique.
+The city is home to over twenty museums, some are world-class and some are really quite unique.

 For your convenience, we've divided this guide is split into 2 parts: